FemianD/AirBNB_Analytics_Holidays_Weather/README.md

 These findings will be analysed using a Conjoint analysis.
 A conjoint analysis is a multivariate dependence technique specifically developed to understand how respondents develop preferences for any type of product or service.
 A conjoint analysis raises the opportunity to research the effect of multiple dependent variables on the independent variables and can show the effect of a moderator on the relationship between dependent variable and independent variable.
 These properties makes the conjoint analysis relevant for this research question with a quasi-moderator.

+## Which Inside AirBNB data do we need?
+For every European city we need from Airbnb the calendar data.
+The dataset contains information about the price, dates and host-id.
+There will be archived data used, because this will be more relevant with the temperature API.
+The files from March 5th qualify best for answering the research question.
+The name of the file exactly is: calendar.csv.gz

 ## Holiday API
 Data we can use: There are no dates for cities specific.
 The holiday API generates lists of public holidays observances for countries, states and provinces.
 We can select the European countries.
 There is a GitHub community on the holiday API: https://github.com/matbmeijer/HolidayAPI